Photo by R. Villaverde/Columbus Zoo & Aquarium

-Of the ~2,000 species of marine aquarium fishes traded in the marine aquarium industry, only about 5% of them are aquacultured.
+Of the ~2,300 species of marine aquarium fishes imported into the U.S., only ~4% of them are commercially available as aquacultured.
 The State of the Art of Aquaculture is still in its infancy for marine aquarium fishes.
 The Coral Reef Aquarium Fisheries Campaign advances the State of the Art for the industry by recommending priority species to culture, and by developing protocols to be adopted by the industry.

 Species Selection for Aquaculture R&D

 We've got a lot of species to work on!
 Which ones do we pick next?
 Mystic Aquarium Scientists and Interns tackled this question through data analysis.
 Evaluating the most popular fish species imported into the U.S., they scoured the knowledgebase to learn about these species' market characteristics, aquaculture practicality, and conservation assessment.
 Then, they plugged these data into a Principal Components Analysis to help guide the industry to prioritize investment in species that are popular in the industry and do well in aquaria, are practical to aquaculture, and merit the effort due to their vulnerability to overfishing in the wild.
 Read our peer-reviewed paper in the journal Aquaculture.